kcibv/pyflange/docsrc/examples/montecarlo.md

 Example: Montecarlo Simulation
 ==============================

-This example shows how the pythagoras library can be used to generate a random sample of bolt fatigue cases, which could be used, for example in a reliability analysis.
+This example shows how the pyflange library can be used to generate a random sample of bolt fatigue cases, which could be used, for example in a reliability analysis.